psamsotha/awscli-vagrant-python-started/README.md

-# awscli-vagrant
+# awscli-vagrant-python-starter

-Vagrant setup to use [aws-cli][cli] version 2 on Ubuntu 18.04 LTS 64-bit box
+Vagrant setup to use [aws-cli][cli] version 2 on Ubuntu 18.04 LTS 64-bit box with Python 3 virtual environment.

 ### Install